Unknownx007/reconforge/README.md

 *Requires Python 3.9+.
 Works on Linux, macOS and Windows.*

 ## Usage

+**Warning !
+DONT GO INTO THE SUBFOLDER "reconforge", RUN THESE COMMANDS DIRECLTY (OUTSIDE THE SUBFOLDER) IF YOU DONT KNOW HOW TO USE SCRIPTS AS AN MODULE**
 ```
 # Basic full run
 python -m reconforge example.com